-At Gettysburg College, Ancient Greek & Roman Studies opens a gateway to the ancient world and equips students with timeless skills for today’s complex global society.
+At Gettysburg College, Ancient Greek and Roman Studies opens a window to the ancient world and equips students with the knowledge and skills to navigate today’s complex global society as well as the insight to lead meaningful lives.
 The curriculum explores the languages, literature, history, philosophy, and material culture of ancient Greece and Rome.
-Whether you are delving into Homeric epics, decoding ancient inscriptions, or analyzing Roman political rhetoric, the program offers a rich and multidisciplinary foundation that fosters critical thinking, analytical precision, and cultural awareness.
+Whether you are delving into Homeric epics, studying ancient pottery, or analyzing Roman political and legal rhetoric, the program offers a rich and multidisciplinary foundation that fosters critical thinking, analytical precision, and cultural awareness.

 100-Level Introductory Courses